lukaskremla/micropython-tools-jetbrains/README.md

 support to modern industry-standard IDEs.
 My aim with this fork is to address this need.

 There will be frequent updates, I'm actively working on developing new features and fixing bugs in the existing code.
 If you run into any problems or bugs using this plugin, please create an issue.
+For any suggestions or feature requests, feel free to start a discussion.

 Some of the features you can expect soon include: